danielhrisca/asammdf/README.md

 <p align=center>

-*asammdf* is a fast parser and editor for ASAM (Associtation for Standardisation of Automation and Measuring Systems) MDF (Measurement Data Format) files.
+*asammdf* is a fast parser and editor for ASAM (Association for Standardization of Automation and Measuring Systems) MDF (Measurement Data Format) files.

 *asammdf* supports MDF versions 2 (.dat), 3 (.mdf) and 4 (.mf4).